comunica/Article-ISWC2023-SolidQuery/content/solid.md

 Directories are represented using *LDP Basic Containers*, which can contain any number of resources that correspond to RDF or non-RDF documents, or other nested basic containers.
-For the rest of this article, we will only consider the processing RDF documents within vaults.
+For the remainder of this article, we will only consider the processing RDF documents within vaults.
 Resources within vaults can be read by sending HTTP GET requests to their URLs, with optional content negotiation to return the documents in different RDF serializations.
 If the vault supports this, resources can be modified or created using HTTP PATCH and POST requests.